 Other in-stadium fundraisers included the Make-A-Wish Walk for Wishes, MS Walk, Capital Region Series corporate baseball tournament, Battle of the Badges softball tournament, Friday Night Lights high school baseball, and numerous group ticket fundraisers.
 The ValleyCats also participated in numerous MiLB Charities initiatives at Joseph L. Bruno Stadium, including the MiLB CommUNITY Initiative presented by Allegiant, Ed Randall's Fans for the Cure, Sun Safety with Blue Lizard in support of the American Cancer Society, a BUSH's Beans Food Drive, and Joe Torre's Safe At Home Foundation Domestic Violence Awareness Initative.

 'Cats Care isn't just the ValleyCats team and staff, we know our fans give back to our local community too.
 We'd like you to get involved with the team and there are opportunities for everyone!
-From events at The Joe like the Walk for Wishes and Relay For Life to events around the Capital Region, click here for ways that you can get involved!
+From events at The Joe like the Walk for Wishes and Relay For Life to events around the Capital Region!

 Did you know that the ValleyCats have over thirty 'Cats Care community programs?
 These initiatives take place in the ballpark and throughout the Capital Region.
 Many of these programs are made possible through partnerships with community minded businesses and support from our sponsors.
-Whether it is partnering with the Kiwanis Club to supply books to children or collecting recyclables for the Mohawk Hudson Humane Society, the 'Cats are always looking for ways to make an impact.
+Whether it is partnering with the Kiwanis Club to supply books to children or collecting non-perishable food items for The Food Pantries For The Capital District, the 'Cats are always looking for ways to make an impact.

 The Tri-City ValleyCats assist the community by donating items such as tickets and merchandise to non-profit organizations to be used in raffles or auctions to raise funds for their cause.
 Each year the ValleyCats make over 400 donations valued at over $95,000.
 To request a donation for your event or fundraiser, please fill out our Online Donation Request Form.